jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * I hold ``ctrl`` (windows/linux) or ``option`` (mac) on the keyboard then click on ``tests/test_calculator.py:7`` with the mouse to open it in the editor
 * and change ``True`` to ``False`` to make the test pass
-* then add a list to keep track of work for the calculator
+* then add a list to keep track of the work

   .. code-block:: python